What is the selfdestruct function?

-Selfdestruct is a keyword in Solidity that is used when developers want to terminate a contract.
+Selfdestruct is a keyword in Solidity that is used when developers wanted to terminate a contract.
 In a 2021 research paper, "Why Do Smart Contracts Self-Destruct?

 Investigating the Selfdestruct Function on Ethereum", around 800 contracts have included the selfdestruct keyword, making it an important concept to understand while studying Solidity.

-This article defines what selfdestruct is, describe its purpose, and provide an example of implementing selfdestruct in a Solidity smart contract.
+This article defines what selfdestruct was, describe its purpose, and provide an example of implementing selfdestruct in a Solidity smart contract.

-Selfdestruct is a keyword that is used to terminate a contract, remove the bytecode from the Ethereum blockchain, and send any contract funds to a specified address.
+Selfdestruct was a keyword that is used to terminate a contract, remove the bytecode from the Ethereum blockchain, and send any contract funds to a specified address.

 Selfdestruct originated in 2016 when the Ethereum blockchain and decentralized organizations (DAOs) were in their formative stages.
 One of the earliest DAOs lost 3.6 million ETH to a hack.
 The attack continued for days due to the immutability of Solidity contracts.
 Since a way to destroy a contract didn’t exist at that time, earl DAO developers forked the entire blockchain to prevent further exploits.